Rural flight: Mechanization and ecology: case study of the Dust Bowl in 1930s North America

 The shift from mixed subsistence farming to commodity crops and livestock began in the late 19th century.
 New capital market systems and the railroad network began the trend towards larger farms that employed fewer people per acre.
 These larger farms used more efficient technologies such as steel plows, mechanical reapers, and higher-yield seed stock, which reduced human input per unit of production.
 The other issue on the Great Plains was that people were using inappropriate farming techniques for the soil and weather conditions.
 Most homesteaders had family farms generally considered too small to survive (under 320 acres), and European-American subsistence farming could not continue as it was then practiced.

 During the Dust Bowl and the Great Depression of the 1930s, large numbers of people fled rural areas of the Great Plains and the Midwest due to depressed commodity prices and high debt loads exacerbated by several years of drought and large dust storms.
-Rural flight from the Great Plains has been depicted in literature, such as John Steinbeck's novel The Grapes of Wrath (1939), in which a family from the Great Plains migrates to California during the Dust Bowl period of the 1930s.
+Rural flight from the Great Plains has been depicted in literature, as in John Steinbeck's novel The Grapes of Wrath (1939), in which a family from the Great Plains migrates to California, fleeing the Dust Bowl.